 Located in western Abu Dhabi, Shams 1 is the largest renewable energy project in operation in the Middle East.
 It occupies 2.5 square kilometres and has a capacity of 100 megawatts.
 The solar field has 768 parabolic trough collectors to generate clean, renewable electricity.

-Concentrated solar power generates electricity from the heat of the sun rather than sunlight as used by solar photovoltaic technology.
-Parabolic trough systems use solar thermal collectors in the form of parabolic mirrors with a central tube to concentrate the heat from direct solar irradiation.
-The heat in turn produces steam to drive a conventional turbine ultimately generating electricity.
+Concentrated solar power generates electricity from the heat of the sun rather than sunlight, as is the case with solar photovoltaic technology.
+Parabolic trough systems use solar thermal collectors in the form of parabolic mirrors, with a central tube to concentrate the heat from direct solar irradiation.
+The heat in turn produces steam to drive a conventional turbine, ultimately generating electricity.

-Shams 1 will directly contribute towards Abu Dhabi’s target of achieving 7 percent renewable energy power generation capacity by the year 2020.
-The plant will also contribute toward the diversification of the United Arab Emirates’ energy mix and help reduce the country’s carbon footprint.
-The plant will displace approximately 175,000 tons of carbon dioxide per year, equivalent to planting 1.5 million trees or removing 15,000 cars from Abu Dhabi’s roads.
+Shams 1 directly contributes toward Abu Dhabi’s target of 7 percent power-generation capacity via renewable energy by the year 2020.
+The plant also is helping the United Arab Emirates diversify its energy mix and reduce the country’s carbon footprint.
+The plant will displace about 175,000 tonnes of carbon dioxide per year, which is equivalent to planting 1.5 million trees or removing 15,000 cars from Abu Dhabi’s roads.